 Chair: Dawn O. Braithwaite, 433 Oldfather

 Professors: Braithwaite, Krone, R. Lee, Seiler

 Associate Professors: Kellas, Soliz

-Assistant Professors: Pfister, Woods
+Assistant Professors: Palmer-Wackerly, Pfister, Woods

-Assistant Professor of Practice: K. Lee
+Assistant Professors of Practice: Castle, Duncan

 Communication studies is a social science and humanistic field of study, research, and application.
 The mission of the Department of Communication Studies is to examine human symbolic activity as it shapes and is shaped by relationships, institutions, and societies.
 This work concerns how, why, and with what effects people communicate through verbal and nonverbal messages.
 Through research, teaching, and service, the Department devotes particular attention to understanding the ways in which communication erodes and sustains collaboration within and among local, national, and global communities.